IanusInferus/typemake/README.md

 You may need to customize some code to cope with your project, mainly in directory 'Make' and 'Templates'.

+Static libc++ need to be built manually on most Linux distributions.
+You need to download the source files according to `lib/libcxx/generic/version.txt` to use it.

 ## Android

 You need to set a key to build Android release APK and iOS applications/dynamic libraries.